STRATEGY-EU/TTI/README.md

 docker-compose up -d
 ```

+And a home page should be available at [localhost](http://localhost).

 Or watch the instructions:

 ![Running the TTI](img/docker.gif)

 To show the status of all services, you can, for example, use `dockly` (you need to have [node.js](https://nodejs.org) installed), which you can install using `npm i -g dockly` (on Linux, this may require `sudo` privileges).
 Alternatively, you can simply do `docker ps`.

+## Using the mail service

+For detailed information, see [here](https://github.com/DRIVER-EU/email-gateway).
+First use the mail API to create a mail account, e.g. `test@strategy.eu`.
+Next, you can use that account to login via the Webmail UI (with the password 'default').
+Alternatively, you can create mail accounts automatically by sending a `simulation_entity_post` message.